pyplan/pyplan-docs/source/User Guide/Node Execution.md

 You can run any node after editing its code by pressing <kbd>CTRL + Enter</kbd>.
 At the right side of the Code window, the console output resulting from running the node will appear.
-![enter image description here](https://raw.githubusercontent.com/pyplan/pyplan-docs/master/img/Node-execution-code-tab.png) Any `Print()` statement written between code lines will display it result here.
+![enter image description here](https://raw.githubusercontent.com/pyplan/pyplan-docs/master/img/Node-execution-code-tab.png) Any `Pprint()` statement written between code lines will display it result here.
 Its purpose is to make a quick evaluation of the node, to check if it is properly defined.

 ### Result Explorer